the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Hints:
- - There is an checkbox on the top-right menu to draw region boundaries in the 3D canvas
+ - There is a checkbox on the top-right menu to draw region boundaries in the 3D canvas
  - When you click on an ontology node on the right, a message text will appear on the top area of the page, telling you how many TVB regions are linked to this ontology term